-The Amended and Restated Trust Agreement (as amended, the "Trust Agreement") is dated as of the Effective Date.
-The Trust Agreement created a series of equity trust certificates designated as "Copper Property CTL Pass Through Certificates" (the "Trust Certificates"), 75,000,000 of which were issued on the Effective Date.
+The Amended and Restated Trust Agreement (as amended, the "Trust Agreement") created a series of equity trust certificates designated as "Copper Property CTL Pass Through Certificates" (the "Trust Certificates"), 75,000,000 of which were issued on the Effective Date.
 Each Trust Certificate represents a fractional undivided beneficial interest in the Trust and represents the interests of the holders of the Trust Certificates ("Certificateholders") in the Trust.
-GLAS Trust Company, LLC, as the Trust's independent third-party trustee (the "Trustee") pursuant to the terms of the Trust Agreement, performs trust administration duties, including treasury management and certificate administration, and earns trustee fees.
-The Trust pays the Trustee an annual service fee of \$100, which is amortized monthly.
-For both the three months ended March 31, 2024 and 2023, the Trust incurred trustee fees of \$25.